uday7981/ATOP-auction-SMC/README.md

 6. Minimum increment

 # Key aspects for deploying Bidding function() :
->Initially initiate the function bid()
+1.Initially initiate the function bid()
->A bid must be done before the auction ends
+2.A bid must be done before the auction ends
->It must be higher than the reserved price
+3.It must be higher than the reserved price
->It must be higher than the previous bid price
+4.It must be higher than the previous bid price
->It must come from a valid bidder(Not from seller)
->If the bid satisfies all the constraints, it'll be acepted and recored as the highest bid
->At last, the auction creator should close the bid
+5.It must come from a valid bidder(Not from seller) 6.If the bid satisfies all the constraints, it'll be acepted and recored as the highest bid 7.At last, the auction creator should close the bid